Marginal Post Processing of Bayesian Inference Products with Normalizing Flows and Kernel Density Estimators: Theory

-An alternative measure of constraint is the Bayesian Model Dimensionality~\cite{Handley_dimensionality_2019} which gives a measure of the effective number of parameters that are being constrained and can be used to quantify tensions between different experimental results~\cite{Handley_tensions_2019,2022arXiv220505892G}.
-The BMD $d$ is given by
+An alternative measure of constraint is the Bayesian Model Dimensionality~\citep[BMD,][]{Handley_dimensionality_2019} which gives a measure of the effective number of parameters that are being constrained and can be used to quantify tensions between different experimental results~\citep{Handley_tensions_2019,2022arXiv220505892G}.
+The BMD is defined such that a Gaussian constraint around a single parameter corresponds to a value of one, as does a correlated constraint between two parameters.
+This is demonstrated visually in \cite{Handley_dimensionality_2019} and allows us to predict the expected BMD for a given posterior by asking how Gaussian the distribution is.